 Under the direction of Karen W. Gripp, MD, the Rasopathies Research program at Nemours Children’s Hospital, Delaware investigates Costello syndrome and a variety of genetic mutations referred to as rasopathies.

-Costello syndrome, a rare genetic condition resulting from germline mutations in the proto-oncogene HRAS, is a multi-organ system disorder entailing a predisposition to malignant tumors.
-Dr. Gripp has a long standing interest in the clinical manifestations of Costello syndrome, and genotype-phentoype correlation.
+Costello syndrome, a rare genetic condition resulting from germline mutations in the proto-oncogene HRAS is a multi-organ system disorder entailing a predisposition to malignant tumors.
+Dr. Gripp has a long-standing interest in the clinical manifestations of Costello syndrome and genotype-phentoype correlation.

 Rasopathies: Genetic conditions resulting from mutations in genes encoding proteins of the Ras/MAPK signaling pathway are collectively referred to as rasopathies.
-These include the relatively common neurofibromatosis type 1 and Noonan syndrome, and the less common cardio-facio-cutaneous and Costello syndrome, amongst others.
+These include the relatively common neurofibromatosis type 1 and Noonan syndrome and the less common cardio-facio-cutaneous and Costello syndrome, amongst others.

 Director, Rasopathies Program

-This project is collaborative, including specialists of focus areas, such Dr. Daniel Doyle from endocrinology, Dr. Mihir Thacker from orthopedics, and collaborators in other institutions, such as Dr. Angela Lin from Harvard Partners, and Dr. Marni Axelrad from Texas Children’s Hospital.
-Laboratory studies are performed by Dr. Katia Sol-Church, the director of the biomolecular core laboratory, who is a long-standing co-investigator in this research Additional collaborative efforts include participation in the research project led by Dr. Anders Kolb on tumor treatment in rasopathies.
+This project is collaborative, including specialists of focus areas, such as Dr. Daniel Doyle from endocrinology, Dr. Mihir Thacker from orthopedics, and collaborators in other institutions, such as Dr. Angela Lin from Harvard Partners, and Dr. Marni Axelrad from Texas Children’s Hospital.
+Laboratory studies are performed by Dr. Katia Sol-Church, the director of the biomolecular core laboratory, who is a long-standing co-investigator in this research.
+Additional collaborative efforts include participation in the research project led by Dr. Anders Kolb on tumor treatment in rasopathies.